 All of what would be considered contemporary or secular (“this worldly”) in Israel is found in Tel Aviv.
-It is second in population (over 440,000) to Jerusalem and is ranked 34th in economic scale to the global community.
+It is second in population (over 440,000) to Jerusalem and is ranked 34th on an economic scale to the global community.
 It has a large technology sector industry that is known as “Silicon Wadi” in parallel comparison to “Silicon Valley” in California, USA.
-It has earned the reputation of the “party capitol of the Middle East” and boasts a round the clock entertainment business culture.
+It has earned the reputation of the “party capital of the Middle East” and boasts a round-the-clock entertainment business culture.
 Since its founding, the city was purposed to be modeled after cities in Europe.

-When reading history concerning Tel Aviv, much of what is written is based on an anti-Israel revisionism.
+When reading history concerning Tel Aviv, much of what is written is based on anti-Israel revisionism.
 Inhabitants from Israel are often referred to as “immigrants” to the region.
 This gives the notion that land had never been conveyed to them by God and was originally belonging to the Arabs.
 Moreover, revisionist history is being taught in most major universities that Israel essentially did not exist until May 14, 1948.
-Tel Aviv had been the temporary location for the State of Israel governmental affairs, until moving to Jerusalem as a capitol in 1949.
-However, in 1980, continued Muslim objections became a point of contention and the UN assembly directed over 13 embassies to be relocated from Jerusalem to Tel Aviv.
-While many US presidents, including the last 6, have promised to move the American Embassy back to Jerusalem (thus, recognizing it as the capitol of Israel), it has not been until this year under President Trump that the event has actually occurred.
+Tel Aviv had been the temporary location for the State of Israel’s governmental affairs, until moving to Jerusalem as a capitol in 1949.
+However, in 1980, continued Muslim objections became a point of contention, and the UN assembly directed over 13 embassies to be relocated from Jerusalem to Tel Aviv.
+While many US presidents, including the last 6, have promised to move the American Embassy back to Jerusalem (thus, recognizing it as the capital of Israel), it was not until President Trump that the event actually occurred.